agl-alexglopez/dancing-links/README.md

 - The spacer nodes point up to the first element in the previous option and down to the last element in the current option.
 This helps us visit and tag all cities in an option regardless of which city we start at.
 - The supply tag is `0` by default, telling us a city needs to be covered.
 It will then take the tag of whatever supply number it is given when covered.

 Unfortunately, this implementation is still not fast enough to crack the code on the U.S. Map.
 It can confirm that the U.S. can be covered with 30 supplies, slightly faster than the other implementation, but gets stuck trying to find the optimal number between 20 and 30 supplies.
-The usage instructions are the same as for both solvers follows below.
+The usage instructions are the same for both solvers and follows below.

 ## Disaster Planning Usage Instructions